LeonardoMartosBarbosa1/Matching-Engine/README.md

 - Pegged Orders, when arriving at first time in the Order Book will have their price replaced to match the best available size-related price, but will have time preference over other orders at the same Price Level.

-- When an Order that changes the Best Side related to a Pegged Order is emitted and does not cross (so it rests), all Pegged Orders will have preference over this Limit Order.
+- When an Order that changes the Best Side related to a Pegged Order is emitted and does not cross (so it rests), all Pegged Orders will have preference over this Limit Order. if a Limit Order doesnt change Best Price and is added to the PriceLevel, it will have time preference over the pegged orders

 - Pegged Orders always maintain time preference among themselves.